ErikMikkelson/awid/README.md

 npm start
 ```

 This will run the client locally.
+You should be able to access it at http://localhost:8080

  You can then deploy the client to an S3 bucket with:

 ```
 npm run build